 Bursting with festive flavours of orange, cinnamon, nutmeg and ginger, this rich and fruity Christmas Cake is one of the most luxurious bakes of the year.
-It’s complex flavours along with its dark and dense texture makes this indulgent cake a perfect dessert for Christmas Eve.
+It’s complex flavours, along with its dark and dense texture makes this indulgent cake a perfect dessert for Christmas Eve – and when decorated with festive touches such as white snowflakes cut from icing or sprigs of real holly, it can be a real showstopper!

 Pre-heat the oven to 170°C, 325°F, Gas Mark 3.
 Grease and double line the base and sides of a 20.5cm (8") loose bottomed round cake tin.